 It may take longer though as you will be stopping to take a lot of photos along the way!

-You could also choose to just hike up and then finish your hike in La Turbie, which is a beautiful city if you haven’t visited it yet!
+You could also choose to just hike up and then finish your hike in the village of La Turbie, which is a beautiful city if you haven’t visited it yet!
 On Sundays, there is a public bus that will take you back to Nice from La Turbie.

 Make sure to use the Ligne d’Azur app so you don’t miss the bus!

 From Cap d’Ail, the hike will be much more difficult.
-You gain over 500 feet of elevation and the hike is a bit steep, however the views along the way would make you forget how hard it is!
+You gain over 500 feet of elevation and the hike is a bit steep, however, the beautiful views along the way would make you forget how hard it is!

 If you plan to move to France or just want to understand the French better, definitely read this book or this book before your trip!
 Trust me, it will make your transition and understanding of French culture so much better.